By: Mike Buckner

 Service During Peacetime

-Service personnel are eligible if they served within specified periods during peacetime (these periods may vary depending on whether they were enlisted or an officer).
+Service personnel are eligible for a VA Home Loan if they served within specified periods during peacetime (these periods may vary depending on whether they were enlisted or an officer).
 During these periods applicants must gave served at least 181 days of uninterrupted active duty and must not have been dishonorably discharged.
 Applicants with a service related disability may be eligible even if they do not meet this requirement.

 Service During the Gulf War